Architecture and Human Rights

 All these professionals, among others, have been part of the construction of these ideas and ideals of an architecture more proactive in the challenges that our planet faces today.

-Between 2000-2015 we received several recognition for our work as Europan VI 2001 and The XVIII Award Asturias of Architecture 2006 Spain, both with José Luis Vallejo & Belinda Tato, as well our projects as been selected in several Biennale and architecture seminars around the world.
+Between 2000-2015 we received several awards and recognition for our work as Europan VI 2001 and The XVIII Award Asturias of Architecture 2006 Spain, both with José Luis Vallejo & Belinda Tato, as well our projects has been selected in several Biennale and architecture seminars around the world.

 COPENHAGEN, ALGHERO, VENECIA, and CHILOE